Man accused of setting fire to Tesla vehicles in Las Vegas arrested, police say

 An Oregon man faces charges after allegedly throwing several Molotov cocktails at a Tesla store in Salem, then returning another day and shooting out windows.
 In the Portland suburb of Tigard, more than a dozen bullets were fired at a Tesla showroom last week, damaging vehicles and windows, the second time in a week that the store was targeted.

-Evans, the special FBI agent in charge of the Las Vegas office, declined Tuesday to comment on the similarities of the cases.
+Spencer Evans, the special agent in charge of the Las Vegas FBI division, declined Thursday to comment on the similarities of the cases.
 But he told reporters last week that the Las Vegas case “has some of the hallmarks” of terrorism.

 “Was this terrorism?
 Was it something else?
 It certainly has some of the hallmarks that we might think — the writing on the wall, potential political agenda, an act of violence,” Evans said.
 “None of those factors are lost on us.”